JaySea20/Movie-Deduper/README.md

 ## Notes
 - Ensure you have backups of your files before running the script to prevent accidental data loss.
 - This script only works on local files and directories.
 For remote media libraries, consider syncing them locally first.
+- You can customize the ignored file types in the script to suit your specific needs.

 ---